 In 2020, the FASB issued accounting guidance focused on the presentation and disclosure requirements for contributed nonfinancial assets.
 The new guidance is effective for the Organization's year beginning July 2021.
 The new standard requires the entity to present contributed nonfinancial assets, such as property and equipment, food, supplies and intangible assets, as a separate line item on the statement of activities.
 In addition, the standard also requires enhanced disclosures including qualitative information about whether or not the contributed nonfinancial assets were utilized in a program or monetized; policies for monetizing those assets; descriptions of donor restrictions; and enhanced disclosure regarding the fair value techniques.
-Early adoption is permitted and the standard is to be applied retrospectively.
-The Organization is currently evaluating the impact of adopting this standard on its financial statements and does not expect to adopt the new guidance earlier than required.
+The standard is to be applied retrospectively.
+The Organization is currently evaluating the impact of adopting this standard on its financial statements.